gerrymandr/ap-demo/README.md

 Used QGIS to select data for a single county and save it as a separate geojson.

+Used the topojson-server node.js package to convert geojson to topojson.

+You could also use http://mapshaper.org/

 ### Election returns by MCDS
 ```